JuanCarcedo/Warehouse/README.md

 # finalCapstone
 HyperionDev Capstone Project -- Warehouse
 This is a learning project with OOP and file handling.
-Note the data is stored in txt, if you are a learner, you can create a fork of the repository and include data handling with SQLite or other database.
+Note the data is stored in txt, if you are a learner, you can create a fork of the repository and include data handling with SQLite or another database.
 Warehouse options:
 * Refresh data from file.
 * Add new data.